rpi-ws281x/rpi-ws281x-rust/README.md

 This project is going through major overhauls, so expect breaking changes on most version changes.

+## API Design - Help Wanted
+Please take a look at the `feature-new-api` branch and issue #1 and give some feedback!

 ## Usage
 Currently in major flux, more details when I finish the "Stage 1" overhaul.
 The current version on crates.io is pretty close to a bare bindgen wrap of